pudly/schmopera-hugo/content/articles/dont-miss-joyce-elkhoury-in-recital.md

 ---
-title: "Don't miss: Joyce El-Khoury in recital"
+title: "Don&#039;t miss: Joyce El-Khoury in recital"
 ---

 On October 19th at noon, soprano [Joyce El-Khoury](/scene/people/joyce-el-khoury/) is giving a [recital](http://www.classical963fm.com/live-concerts-video/rsvp-to-see-joyce-el-khoury-live-at-zoomer-hall/) at Classical 96.3 FM's The New Zoomer Studio in Liberty Village.
 Send an RSVP [by email](mailto:concerts@zoomermedia.ca); the first 50 to respond will get two passes for the recital, followed by a gourmet lunch.